ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: ShiftKD : Framework to Evaluate Knowledge Distillation to Distribution Shift

-\textbf{Transferable Knowledge algorithms.} Current KD algorithms can be classified based on the types of transferred knowledge~\citep{gou2021knowledge}.
-While considering the different knowledge used in diverse algorithms, one can reformulate the goal as:
+Current KD algorithms can be classified based on the types of transferred knowledge.
+While considering the different knowledge used in diverse algorithms, one can reformulate the goal as follows:

 where $\losskd$ denotes different knowledge sources adopted as the regularization terms of KD and $\beta$ is the trade-off hyperparameter.
-Based on \Cref{eq:kd_2}, our aim is to explore the trends and reasons for the impact of different knowledge types under distribution shift.
-Specifically, we seek to answer the question: \emph{What kinds of knowledge can help the student match teacher well against distribution shift?}

-Thus, we analyze KD algorithms by categorizing them into three distinct categories, as proposed by~\citet{gou2021knowledge}. \begin{itemize} \item Logit-based knowledge, which is most popular and imitates the teacher's final layer directly (KD~\cite{hinton2015distilling}). \item Feature-based knowledge, which refers to student works with specific intermediate layers in its teacher.
-The different concerns to the hint layers affect feature selection during transferring, such as attention (AT~\cite{zagoruyko2016paying})). \item Relation-based knowledge, which leverages the relevance of model layers or samples as information to guide student's learning, such as contrastive learning (CRD~\cite{ tian2019contrastive}) or similarity matrix (SP~\cite{tung2019similarity}).
+Based on \cref{eq:kd_2}, we aim to explore the trends and reasons for the impact of different knowledge types under distribution shift.
+Specifically, we seek to answer the question: \textbf{What kinds of knowledge can help the student match teacher well against distribution shift?} Thus, we analyze KD algorithms by categorizing them into three distinct categories, as proposed by~\citet{gou2021knowledge}. \begin{itemize} \item Logit-based knowledge, which is most popular and imitates the teacher's final layer directly (KD~\citep{hinton2015distilling}).
+This technique allows the student model to learn from the softened probabilities of the teacher model, which contain more information than the hard labels.
+It also reduces the overfitting problem of the student model by smoothing the output distribution. \item Feature-based knowledge, which refers to student works with specific intermediate layers in its teacher.
+The different concerns to the hint layers affect feature selection during transferring, such as attention maps.
+For example, AT~\citep{zagoruyko2016paying} enables students to mimic attention maps of a strong teacher network. \item Relation-based knowledge, which leverages the relevance of model layers or samples as information to guide student's learning, such as contrastive learning or similarity matrix.
+For example, SP~\citep{tung2019similarity} transfers the relative similarity information of the teacher model, and CRD~\citep{tian2019contrastive} transfers the instance-level contrastive information by using a discrimination objective.
 Knowledge of the relevance is informative and can be shared to guide learning. \end{itemize}